 The Van Dyke Student Restaurant, located in the Rufus Oscar Van Dyke Center, offers an all-you-care-to-eat service for a set door rate.
 This facility has an innovative service area, providing an extensive menu including such items as hand-tossed pizza, classic menus, global fare, fresh-to-order, plant-based, fresh-baked bread and desserts, ethnic dishes prepared daily by the executive chef, a full salad bar, and much, much more.
 Van Dyke features Simple Servings, an Allergen Free Station, along with My Zone, a Gluten Free station, for students who have those needs.
 Students are required to present a valid Emory & Henry Student ID in order to gain access to the meal plan.
 Dining Services also provides a dining alternative at "The Hut," located in the Martin- Brock Student Center, along with The Zone convenience store.
 Simply To Go, a grab-and-go alternative, is located in MS Hall.
 Stinger's Cafe in Van Dyke serves lunch during the week as a meal swipe for students.
 All resident meal plans are for the exclusive use of the plan participant only and are non-transferable.
 Food and beverages may not be removed from the Van Dyke Student Restaurant; this includes glasses, silverware, and china.
 You may be subjected to a fine or have your ID confiscated in the event of the unauthorized removal of food items or misuse (see Food Service Policies on page 28).
 The Dining Services team has an "open door" policy when it comes to suggestions, complaints, or compliments.
 Please feel free to contact us at any time.
-Student Government or the Dean of Students Office.
+Student Government serves as the official channel for suggestions and comments.
+Students can provide feedback by contacting the Student Government or the Dean of Students Office.